 A weakened immune system means that some immune responses which are normally switched on when a foreign microorganism or virus enters the body do not function properly – this may be due to chemotherapy, or to medicines taken after an organ or bone marrow transplant, or because you have an inherited disorder affecting the immune system such as cystic fibrosis or CGD.

-The white blood cells are cells which are able to recognise a foreign component in the tissues of the body and destroy it.
+White blood cells are able to recognise a foreign component in the tissues of the body and destroy it.
 An antibody is a special molecule which the body produces to help activate some of the specific cells present in the immune system – this is needed to recognise a foreign microbe such as Aspergillus.
 There are 4 types: IgG, IgA, IgM and IgE.
-Antibodies against Aspergillus proteins can be measured in a patient’s blood and this indicates if the patient may have an Aspergillus infection – this is called the aspergillus precipitins test.
+Antibodies against Aspergillus proteins can be measured in a patient’s blood and this indicates if the patient may have an Aspergillus infection – this is done using an enzyme-linked immunosorbent assay (ELISA), such as the ImmunoCAP® Specific IgE Blood Test.
 Another test that measures whether a patient has had exposure to Aspergillus proteins is called the galactomannan assay, where antibodies specific to an Aspergillus cell wall molecule are tested in a blood sample.